ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models: Related Work

-Training-free pruning avoids retraining and offers plug-and-play acceleration.
+In line with efficiency-oriented works widely adopted across diverse domains~\citep{zhang2025memory,zhang2025backpropagation,kim2025task,shin2025dynamic,cho2025discord}, training-free pruning avoids retraining and offers plug-and-play acceleration.
 Attention-based methods estimate token importance directly from attention magnitudes.
-FastV~\citep{FastV}, LLaVA-PruMerge~\citep{Llava-prumerge}, and VisionZip~\citep{visionzip} remove or merge tokens based on early attention maps, while SparseVLM~\citep{sparsevlm} leverages question-driven cross-attention to induce dynamic sparsity.
+FastV~\citep{FastV}, LLaVA-PruMerge~\citep{Llava-prumerge}, ToMe~\citep{tome}, and VisionZip~\citep{visionzip} remove or merge tokens based on early attention maps, while SparseVLM~\citep{sparsevlm} and PyramidDrop~\citep{pdrop} leverage question-driven cross-attention to induce dynamic sparsity.
 However, attention scores are often unstable and may retain semantically redundant tokens~\citep{Divprune,VTW}, which limits performance under aggressive pruning.
 Another direction emphasizes feature diversity.
 DivPrune~\citep{Divprune} formulates token selection as a max-min diversity problem solved via greedy farthest-point sampling, reducing redundancy and preserving robustness at high pruning ratios.
 Yet by treating all tokens equally, it can overlook semantically critical regions and drop task-relevant information.
 To overcome these limitations, we propose a zeroth-order sensitivity estimator that quantifies each token’s effect on the output without backpropagation.
-We further combine this signal with a diversity-based selection strategy, ensuring that pruning retains the most influential tokens while still covering complementary visual content, which leads to a stronger balance between efficiency and accuracy.
+We further combine this sensitivity measure with a diversity-based selection strategy so that pruning preserves the most influential tokens while still capturing complementary visual content.